 Migration – The movement of a person or a group of persons, either across an international border or within a State.
 It

 Naturalization – Granting by a State of its nationality to a non-national through a formal act on the application of the individual concerned.

 Refugee – A person who, “owing to a well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinions, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country.

-Xenophobia – At the international level, no universally accepted definition of xenophobia exists, though it can be described as attitudes, prejudices and behaviour that reject, exclude and often vilify persons, based on the perception that they are outsiders or foreigners to the community, society or national identity.
+Xenophobia – At the international level, no universally accepted definition of xenophobia exists, though it can be described as attitudes, prejudices, and behavior that reject, exclude, and often vilify persons, based on the perception that they are outsiders or foreigners to the community, society or national identity.

 Immigration Discussion Questions

 These are four sets of Immigration Discussion Questions

 This is the first set of immigration questions

 - Why do people immigrate to other countries?